mendrik/feather/feather-docs/content/installation/index.md

 ---
 date: 2017-09-26T21:07:13+01:00
-title: Installation
+title: First steps
 ---

-Since feather is a single file framework all you need is to install it as dependency via NPM.
+Since feather is a single file framework all you need is to install it as dependency via [NPM](https://www.npmjs.com/package/feather-ts).
 The package comes with two
-files: feather.min.js and feather.d.ts for the typescript declarations.
+files: `feather.min.js` and `feather.d.ts` for the typescript declarations.

 ```
 npm install feather-ts --save